How can I translate with DeepL while writing, without leaving my text editing tool or app?

 To start using this feature in your DeepL app for Windows, first make sure that you have enabled it in your app settings.
 You can do so under Choose your shortcuts, by activating Translate in any app as you write.

-Next, select the text you would like to translate and press Ctrl+Win+C, the shortcut that enables this feature.
-Once you've pressed the shortcut, a new window will appear, where you can select a target language for your translation.
+Next, select the text you would like to translate in an app that supports text editing (a document, note, instant messenger, etc.) and press Ctrl+Win+C, the shortcut that enables this feature.
+Once you've pressed the shortcut, a window will appear in which you can select a target language for your translation.

 Ctrl+Win+C is the default shortcut.
-It is also possible to set a custom shortcut in the settings.
+It is also possible to set a custom shortcut in the settings of your DeepL app for Windows.

-Your text will then be translated directly in the text editing application or field.
+Your text will then be translated directly in the application or the field in which you are writing.
 The translation will replace the original text.

 You can change the target language for every text you would like to translate.
 If you want to use the already selected target language, just click on the arrow icon to translate.